Nuno-Jesus/Make-A-Make/README.md

 make variable-name=variable-value
 ```

 The `=` is mandatory, as `make` would consider `DEBUG` as another target to make.
 Remember that, if the `variable-value` is empty, the variable is considered undefined.
-Assigning a new value to an existent value, overrides its old value.
+Assigning a new value to an existent value overrides its old value.

 Here's an example that prints the value of the `DEBUG` variable.
 You can find the code in [code/14-command-line-example](code/14-command-line-example):